Thermal response functions and second sound in graphene: Analysis

-The values in Table 1 can be compared to experimental TTG results for graphite \cite{Ding_2022}.
-In that work, grating periods in the range from $4-16 \mu$m result in second sound speeds $v_{ss}$ in the range between $3-4$ km s$^{-1}$, which is somewhat smaller than our values in Table 1.
+The values in Table 1 can be discussed in the context of observed trends in the experimental TTG results for graphite \cite{Ding_2022}.
+In that work, grating periods ranged from $4-16 \mu$m which is substantially larger than the $68.1$nm scale discussed here.
+Nevertheless, the experimental second sound speeds $v_{ss}$ were observed in the range between $3-4$ km s$^{-1}$, which is somewhat smaller than our values in Table 1.
 The trend in Ref. \cite{Ding_2022} is for $v_{ss}$ to increase as the grating period decreases, especially for values below $\sim 3 \mu$m.
 However, experimental values for $v_{ss}$ vary by less than a factor of $2$ for grating periods from $3-15 \mu$m.
 However, the trend of increasing $v_{ss}$ with decreasing grating period is broadly consistent with the larger values for $v_{ss}$ for the length scales simulated here.

-The lifetime $\tau_{ss}$ is reported for experimental results with graphite samples in Ref. \cite{Ding_2022}.
+In addition, the lifetime $\tau_{ss}$ is reported for experimental results with graphite samples in Ref. \cite{Ding_2022}.
 Specifically, Ref. \cite{Ding_2022} reports propagation lengths $\lambda_{ss}$, defined by $\lambda_{ss} = 2v_{ss} \tau_{ss}$, which appear to approach zero as the grating period approaches zero, and saturate at large grating periods to $\lambda_{ss}\sim 2 \mu$m.
 Hence, for grating periods below $\sim 4 \mu$m, experiment shows that $\tau_{ss}$ is strongly dependent on grating period.
 This is qualitatively consistent with the simulation data in Table 1, although admittedly simulation results were obtained for much smaller length scales.
 For the smallest grating period $2 \mu$m used in the experiment, the value for $\tau_{ss}$ can be estimated from the data in Ref. \cite{Ding_2022} to be $\sim 20$ps.
 This $\tau_{ss}$ is larger than those in Table 1, but the trend is reasonable given the larger length scale in the experiment.
+Hence, while the experiments were for a different material, graphite rather than graphene, and the length scales probed in the experiment were substantially longer than in our calculations, the experimentally-observed trends of $\tau_{ss}$ with grating period are at least qualitatively consistent with the theoretical understanding developed here.

 Many studies of second sound have been based on solutions to the BTE.
 Early work by Enz \cite{ENZ1968114} classified second sound as either ``drifting'' or ``driftless''.
 Later, Hardy \cite{Hardy:1970aa} used the phonon BTE and showed that so-called drifting second sound requires normal scattering to dominate over Umklapp scattering, so that rapidly a drifting distribution is established.
 This condition is generally understood to be realized in two-dimensional materials like graphene and is closely connected to both phonon hydrodynamics and second sound \cite{Cepellotti_2015,Lee_2015}.
 In Ref. \cite{Cepellotti_2015}, the BTE was solved in the Callaway approximation to the single-mode relaxation time approximation,